Cato Institute: Domestic policies

 In 2006, Cato published a Policy Analysis criticising the Federal Marriage Amendment as unnecessary, anti-federalist, and anti-democratic.
 The amendment would have changed the United States Constitution to prohibit same-sex marriage; the amendment failed in both houses of Congress.

 A 2006 Cato report by Radley Balko strongly criticized U.S. drug policy and the perceived growing militarization of U.S. law enforcement.

-Criticism of corporate welfare

-In 2004, the institute published a paper arguing in favor of "drug reimportation".
-Cato has published numerous studies criticizing what it calls "corporate welfare", the practice of public officials funneling taxpayer money, usually via targeted budgetary spending, to politically connected corporate interests.